-Investing activities used cash of \$49.0 million for the year ended December 31, 2020 and \$4.5 million for the year ended December 31, 2019 respectively.
-These changes primarily resulted from net investment activity from purchases and sales or maturities of investments for those respective periods.
-The increase in purchases of investments during the year ended December 31, 2020 resulted primarily from the investment of cash proceeds from the public offering of common stock in December 2020.
+Investing activities used cash of \$49.0 million for the year ended December 31, 2020.
+This change primarily resulted from net investment activity from purchases and sales or maturities of investments.
+The increase in purchases of investments resulted primarily from the investment of cash proceeds from the public offering of common stock in December 2020.